vojtech-filipec/vojtech-filipec.github.io/pages/orechovka1.md

 ---
 layout: page
 title: Jak mne napadlo dát se do experimentů s ořechovkou
-tagline: orechovka - from idea to the first steps
 description: od prvního nápadu k plánu designů
 ---

+tagline orechovka - from idea to the first steps

 This is what to do if you just want a website.
 (This page is a bit long, but it's really not that much work.)